Mercedes B250e Electric (2015)

-The table below shows the estimated time to charge your Mercedes B250e from empty to full.
-For rapid charging we show the time to charge from 20% - 80%, as charging tends to slow outside this range to protect the battery.
+The table below shows the estimated time to charge your B 250e from empty to full.
+For rapid charging, we show the time to charge from 20% - 80%, as charging tends to slow outside this range to protect the battery.

 |Charging method||Typically found at||Charging time*||Range/hour**|

 |3-pin plug||Home||14 h||7 m/h|

 |3.6kW||Home / Work||9 h||11 m/h|

 |7kW||Home / Work / Public Locations||5 h||20 m/h|

 * Based on Pod Point estimates, charging time can differ based on the ambient temperature, the state of the battery (e.g. empty or half full) and variation in charging rate.
 Max charging rate may also be limited by the vehicle.